 What is Asbestos

 Asbestos became increasingly popular among manufacturers and builders in Australia from the 1940’s to late 1980’s until it was finally banned in 1989.
 However, it is possible that buildings built after 1990 may contain asbestos as second hand materials containing asbestos may have been used.
 It was commonly used in many products due to its resistance to fire, heat, electrical and chemical damage as well as its sound absorption and tensile strength.
-This means that asbestos is often found in old fences, roofing, building insulation, wall sheeting, vinyl floor tiles, meter boars and lagging on pipes.
+This means that asbestos is often found in old fences, roofing, building insulation, wall sheeting, vinyl floor tiles, meter boards and lagging on pipes.

 Once these Asbestos fibres are disturbed they can propose sizeable risk as they become airborne and are inhaled.
 The inhalation of these asbestos fibres can cause serious illnesses including lung cancer and asbestosis to name a few.